dhall-lang/dhall-lang/standard/types.md

     ε ⊢ ∀(_ : Type) → ∀(x : _) → _ : Type

-You can create new (anonymous) functions using a λ:
+The type of a λ-expression is a function type whose input type (`A`) is the same as the type of the bound variable and whose output type (`B`) is the same as the inferred type of the body of the λ-expression (`b`).

     ↑(1, x, 0, (Γ₀, x : A)) = Γ₁   Γ₁ ⊢ b : B   Γ₀ ⊢ ∀(x : A) → B : c
     ─────────────────────────────────────────────────────────────────
     Γ₀ ⊢ λ(x : A) → b : ∀(x : A) → B

-The type of a λ-expression is a function type whose input type (`A`) is the same as the type of the bound variable and whose output type (`B`) is the same as the inferred type of the body of the λ-expression (`b`).

 Note that the above rule requires that the inferred function type must be well-typed.
 The type-checking step for the function type triggers a function